bobbytonev/KOS-RPI3/README.md

 - Cooling fan if you want to overclock

 ## Build
 At the moment there is no package for Buildroot.
-You need to build all programs.

 - NOTE